prashanttt04/docker-nginx-frontend/README.md

 ## 🎯 Key Concepts Demonstrated

 - Writing a custom Dockerfile
-- Using nginx as a production web server
+- Using Nginx as a production web server
 - Building Docker images
 - Running containers with port mapping
 - Creating portable applications using containerization